 Another direct competitor to the Breeze LT Mid is Altra’s Lone Peak 4 Mid RSM.
 Both boots are billed as light hikers and offer similar protection, boast comparable feature sets, and weigh almost the same (1 pound 10 ounces for the Altra vs. 1 pound 11 ounces for the Vasque).
-The Lone Peak also includes a couple sneaky-helpful features, like an integrated gaiter retention system, and we love Altra’s ZeroDrop platform that minimizes impact.
+The Lone Peak also includes a couple sneaky-helpful features, like an integrated gaiter retention system, and we love Altra’s ZeroDrop platform that minimizes impact (for more, see our in-depth Lone Peak review).
 All that said, the Lone Peak has a noticeably wide fit (particularly in the toe box), feels sloppy on rough terrain, and I prefer the Breeze LT’s more robust midsole—it felt significantly more stable and provided superior protection from sharp rocks underfoot.
 All told, for the same weight and just $10 more, I would choose the Breeze LT for most backpacking situations.

 Last but not least, the Salomon X Ultra 3 Mid GTX is another ultra-popular lightweight hiking boot, and for good reason.
 Both the Salomon and the Vasque feature a waterproof Gore-Tex liner, slightly snug fit, grippy outsole, and come in both low-top and mid-height versions (Salomon also offers the X Ultra 3 in non-waterproof “Aero” models).
 At 1 pound 15.6 ounces, the Salomon is about 5 ounces heavier per pair than the Vasque, but the boot’s rugged construction and proven durability make up for it, in our opinion.
 In the end, despite the weight penalty, we give the edge to the X Ultra 3 Mid for its superior on-trail performance.